sneakysneak/docs/pages/templates/04-adding-custom-fields.md

 As well as being able to add fields manually one-by-one if you have a Json example of the request or response then this can be used to auto-add additional or custom fields.

 Simply take the 'spy glass' icon and paste in the Json example.
-Any not aleady existing will be added.
+Any fields that do not aleady existing will be added.
+You may then need to tidy up the field names and data types that have been automatically generated.